sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### Accessing Composite Value Fields

 - use the `GetReflectData` method of a data provider instance passing an empty string as an argument to get the root of the composite value;
-- the data provider is typically passed as an argument to callback/event handler subroutines which are invoked when Glue42 sends data to the application;
+- the data provider is typically passed as an argument to callback/event handler subroutines which are invoked when Glue42 sends data to the app;

 The example below uses the same data structure from the previous example and shows how to access fields in a composite value.
 The `invocationRequest` data provider is passed as an argument to the handler subroutine: